AleksHuc/CPNS-Labs/docs/en/lab9/lab9.md

 ## Instructions

 0. Use the network and virtual machines from the previous labs.
-1. Set up and test OpenVPN operation between server and client in TUN mode with a shared secret over UDP.
+1. Set up and test OpenVPN tunnel operation between server and client in TUN mode with a shared secret over UDP.
-2. Set up and test the operation of OpenVPN between the server and the client also via TAP mode with a shared secret over TCP
+2. Set up and test the operation of OpenVPN tunnel between the server and the client also via TAP mode with a shared secret over TCP.
+3. Set up and test OpenVPN tunnel operation between server and client in TUN mode with certificate fingerprints over UDP.

 ## Additional information